Green-Hat-fd/portfolio/about.md

 <!-- Ma basta parlare di tecnicismi, andiamo sui miei interessi! -->
 But enough talking of technical things, let's talk more about my interests!

-I have a variety of interests and hobbies, but they can be boiled down in two main ones: **Art** and **STEM subjects**, or &ndash; more specifically &ndash;  pixel-art, mathematics and physics.
+My interests and hobbies varies, but two stand out from the rest: **Art** and **STEM subjects** &ndash; and to be more specific &ndash; pixel-art, maths and physics.

 ### &emsp; STEM subjects

-I was always interested in STEM subjects from a young age, <elim>and it got me interested in various things _____</elim> like complex machines (some can be "[Rude-Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine)" <!--Scambia con https://it.wikipedia.org/wiki/Macchina_di_Rube_Goldberg--> contraptions), mechanical parts that interact with one another (like how cogs work) and somewhat challenging puzzles.
+I was always interested in STEM subjects from a very young age, where starting building with LEGOs and playing Minecraft got me interested in engineering, that developed to take some interest in STEM subjects (such of like Maths, Physics, Computer Science...).
+But deep in my heart, the love with complicated systems never went away (such as "[Rude-Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine)" <!--Scambia con https://it.wikipedia.org/wiki/Macchina_di_Rube_Goldberg--> contraptions), mechanical parts that interact with one another (like how cogs work) and challenging puzzles.

-My programming love also began from a really young age, thanks to using command blocks in Minecraft &ndash; blocks that can handle a line of code inside and can create some complex machines or make some really cool things happen when they are put together.
+My programming love also began from a really young age, all thanks from using command blocks in Minecraft &ndash; as those are blocks that can handle a line of code inside of them and can make some really cool things happen when they are put together.

-All of that led me towards the Scientific High school, in which I chose the section with computer science, where I studied more on depth STEM subjects such as math, physics, chemistry/biology and &ndash; of course &ndash; computer science, where I coded small programs in C/C++ to understand better how computers work and "think".
+All of that led me to study STEM subjects in the Scientific High school in my home city, in which I chose the section with computer science, where I studied more on depth STEM subjects such as math, physics, chemistry/biology and &ndash; of course &ndash; computer science, where I coded small programs in C/C++ to understand better how computers work and "think".
 This was my very first experience with real programming and coding.

 As I began the last years of high school, my love towards math and physics grew even more thanks they both connect with each other and the universe and the help of my teachers, and I still love them to this day.